+You can use the Roth Solo 401k for real estate as well as other alternative investments.
 As an IRA investor, it’s wise to invest in alternative assets, such as real estate.
 This offers retirement portfolio diversity.
-When you diversify your retirement investments, you receive better protection against losing your investment funds.
+When you diversify your retirement investments, you can mitigate loss.

 You can take out a loan, but your plan must allow loans to be distributed.